Whats new in 2210

 The second new feature for Intune filter.
 Now it is possible to check for NULL values.
 I will show you how you can use this with one example:

-• Open the MEM Portal and Navigate to Tenant Administration
+• Open the Intune admin center and Navigate to Tenant Administration

 • Select Filter